SMARTlab-Purdue/ros-tutorial-gazebo-simulation/README_full.md

 ## Design a feedback controller
-We will design a simple feedback controller to drive a robot to reach to the goal location.
-In general, autonomous navigation represents a multi-layered embedded system that has the foloowing abilities:
+We will design a simple feedback controller to drive a robot to reach the goal location.
+In general, autonomous navigation represents a multi-layered embedded system that has the following abilities:

 - to generate an optimal path without collisions,